 top of page

-At the heart of Lisa Hori-Garcia’s teaching is the belief that theater belongs to everyone - not just those who’ve had formal training or seen themselves reflected onstage.
-She’s passionate about creating inclusive, affirming spaces where students of all backgrounds can explore their creativity, take risks, and discover the power of their own stories.
+At the heart of my teaching is the belief that theater belongs to everyone - not just those with formal training or prior exposure.
+I create inclusive, process-driven learning environments where students of all backgrounds can take creative risks, explore their identities, and discover the power of their own stories.

 • California State University, Fresno